Diffusio-phoretic fast swelling of chemically responsive hydrogels

-In $\boldsymbol{\sigma}\,,$ the linear poroelastic terms comprise the elastic stresses ($\mu\,,\lambda\,:$ Lam\'{e} coefficients; Table~\ref{table:simulations}) and the solution pressure $p\,.$ We add to these two chemical contractility terms associated with the bound copper volume fraction $\phi^{(b)}$ and bound acid volume fraction $\phi_+^{(b)}$ on the gel polymers as in Ref.~\cite{Korevaar2020} ($\tilde{\gamma}\,,\tilde{\chi}:$ stress prefactors; Table~\ref{table:simulations}), the osmotic pressure induced by the polymer volume fraction $\phi_p\,,$ and the diffusio-osmotic stress term due to the interstitial free copper volume fraction $\phi^{(0)}$ ($\mathbf{I}:$ rank-two identity tensor, $k_B:$ Boltzmann's constant, $T\,:$ temperature, $v_c:$ effective molecular volume; Table~\ref{table:simulations}):
+In $\boldsymbol{\sigma}\,,$ the linear poroelastic terms comprise the elastic stresses ($\mu\,,\lambda\,:$ Lam\'{e} coefficients) and the solution pressure $p\,.$ We add to these two contractility terms associated with the bound ions ($\tilde{\gamma}\,,\tilde{\chi}:$ stress prefactors), the osmotic pressure induced by the polymer volume fraction $\phi_p\,,$ and the diffusio-osmotic term due to the interstitial free copper volume fraction $\phi^{(0)}$ ($\mathbf{I}:$ rank-two identity tensor, $k_B:$ Boltzmann's constant, $T\,:$ temperature, $v_c:$ molecular volume)~\cite{si_dimensionless_eq}:

-The dimensionless diffusio-phoretic coefficient satisfies $\eta_{DP}>0$ ($\eta_{DP}<0$) for repulsive (attractive) interactions between the polymer and the free copper, imposing a diffusio-osmotic flow of the solution towards higher interaction energy densities proportional to $\phi^{(0)}$ similar to Marangoni flows~\cite{Marbach2019}.
-Then, the gel network will undergo diffusio-phoretic displacement in the opposite direction to negate the diffusio-osmotic flow.
-Here, we consider purely steric repulsions between the polymer and the Cu$^{2+}$ ions with an exclusion radius $R_e\,,$ which leads to $\eta_{DP}\equiv R_e^2/k_f>0$ and in turn gel swelling when the free copper gradient is in the $-\mathbf{\hat{z}}$ direction.
-The diffusio-phoretic mobility coefficient $D_{DP}$ is given in terms of the parameters in Eq.~\ref{eq:gelfluid} and Eq.~\ref{eq:stress_tensor} as $D_{DP}\equiv k_B T R_{e}^2/v_c \mu_f$ (Table~\ref{table:simulations}).
-We ignore an analogous diffusio-osmotic contribution of the acid since it equilibrates across the two domains much faster than the timescales of interest in this work.
-As with polymer solutions, the osmotic pressure quadratic in $\phi_p$ imposes a permanent stress in the gel due to the cross-linked polymers, for which the gel-supernatant interface is effectively impermeable~\cite{DoiSoftMatter, hong2008}.
-This osmotic stress is predominantly interfacial because of the polymer concentration discontinuity across the gel boundary.
-Because the free-copper-induced diffusio-osmotic stress with a linear term in $\phi^{(0)}$ in general dominates the polymeric osmotic stress quadratic in $\phi_p\,,$ the capability of controlled ionic release from the PAA gel can enable very high strain and strain rates compared to the gel swelling via mere osmotic solvent absorption.
+The dimensionless diffusio-phoretic coefficient satisfies $\eta_{DP}>0$ ($\eta_{DP}<0$) for repulsive (attractive) interactions between the polymer and the free copper.
+We consider steric repulsions with an exclusion radius $R_e$ that leads to $\eta_{DP}\equiv R_e^2/k_f>0\,,$ causing gel swelling when the free copper gradient is in the $-\mathbf{\hat{z}}$ direction (Fig.~\ref{schematic}b).
+From Eqs.~\ref{eq:gelfluid},~\ref{eq:stress_tensor}, the diffusio-phoretic velocity is defined as $\mathbf{v}_{DP}\equiv-D_{DP}\nabla\phi^{(0)}$ where $D_{DP}\equiv k_B T R_{e}^2/v_c \mu_f$ is the mobility~\cite{si_dimensionless_eq}.
+We ignore a similar effect stemming from the acid gradient since acid equilibrates across the two domains much faster than the timescales in this work.
+As with polymer solutions, the cross-linked polymers impose a permanent osmotic stress~\cite{DoiSoftMatter, hong2008}.
+Because $D_{DP}\gg D$ holds, and the diffusio-osmotic stress linear in $\phi^{(0)}$ in general dominates the polymeric osmotic stress quadratic in $\phi_p\,,$ controlled ionic release from the PAA gel can enable very high strain and strain rates compared to mere osmotic solvent absorption.